Previous dayOctober 28, 2025Next day

 0.0 km---✓ ReviewedUSGS →

 A magnitude 3.2 seismic event took place 10 km ENE of Wright, Wyoming on October 28, 2025 at 17:20 UTC.
-At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 43.780°, -105.369°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-10-28